CumulusNetworks/docs/content/version/cumulus-linux-37/Installation-Management/Upgrading-Cumulus-Linux.md

 {{%notice note%}}

-If you are using the root user account, consider including `/root/`.
+- If you are using the root user account, consider including `/root/`.

-If you have custom user accounts, consider including `/home/<username>/`.
+- If you have custom user accounts, consider including `/home/<username>/`.
+- Cumulus Networks recommends you run the `net show configuration files | grep -B 1 "==="` command and back up the files listed in the command output.

 {{%/notice%}}